Macainian/Django-Search-Filter-Sort/README.md

 - Django >=?
 (I am using 1.10.3 and 1.11)
 - django-bootstrap4 >= 0.0.3 (Bootstrap 4 is still currently in Beta)
 - jQuery >= ?
 (I am using 1.12.0)
-- Font Awesome Icons installed or linked to your project (Bootstrap 4 no longer has glyphicons)
+- FontAwesome 5 Icons installed or linked to your project (Bootstrap 4 no longer has glyphicons)

 # Installation